knative-portability/large-events/README.md

 How to install and run each microservice for local development.

 Each microservice has slightly different dependencies and thus slightly different installation procedures.
-Generally, installation for each microserve is as follows, but each subfolder's README.md has an "Installing" section with more accurate instructions.
+Generally, installation for each microservice is as follows, but each subfolder's README.md has an "Installing" section with more accurate instructions.

 Make sure your working directory is the microservice's subfolder.
 For example, for the "users" microservice: